vaites/php-apache-tika/README.md

 # PHP Apache Tika

-This tool provides [Apache Tika](https://tika.apache.org) bindings for PHP, allowing to extract text and metadata from documents, images and other formats.
+Zero dependency [Apache Tika](https://tika.apache.org) bindings for PHP, allowing to extract text and metadata from documents, images and other formats.

 The following modes are supported: